teamwalnut/rescript-urql/docs/getting_started.md

   switch (response) {
     | Fetching =>
-      /* If the mutation is loading, display a LoadingSpinner on top of our button. */
+      /* If the mutation is still executing, display a LoadingSpinner on top of our button. */
       <LoadingSpinner>
         button
       <LoadingSpinner>